WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 -   lambda layers are not directly supported with the container deployments

--   to make layers work, you would have to **bake the layer directly into your container** or **use a multi-stage build with a image that contains the layer**
+-   to make layers work, you would have to **bake the layer directly into your container** or **use a multi-stage build with an image that contains the layer**

 #### Lambda extensions and performance concerns